 Although exact locations can vary each semester, homestay locations can include:

 Experience the unique vibrancy and diversity of Panama’s capital and largest city.

-Students live with families in Panama City for approximately five and a half weeks over the course of the semester.
+Students live with families in Panama City for approximately four weeks over the course of the semester.
 Students experience the ways in which rural customs are sustained in the midst of booming international banking and trade businesses; hone their Spanish skills through daily practice with their families; and gain valuable exposure to Panamanian traditions and culture.
 As one of the leading base locations for international NGOs, Panama City offers students many opportunities for exploring development and conservation issues and initiatives.

 Loma Bonita (rural mountains)

 Gain valuable insight into the challenges faced by villagers when dealing with environmental conservation, eco-cultural traditions, and human survival.

 Students spend approximately four days with families who live in a protected area buffer zone in the interior of the country.
 Family livelihoods are based on subsistence agriculture and natural resource extraction.
 Students live and work side-by-side with their hosts, sharing daily activities of food production and other chores.

 Purio (rural lowlands)